plone/volto/docs/source/configuration/validation.md

 Field `widget` validators are applied depending on the specified `widget` of the field.
 You should specify the `widget` either in the JSON schema of the block or as additional data in the content type definition.

-The following example shows how to specify the `widget` either in the JSON schema of the block.
+The following example shows how to specify the `widget` in the JSON schema of the block.

 ```ts
 let blockSchema = {